remyd1/XMLparser-wrapper/README.md

 *   Could I enter specific delimiters to parse my output ?

 Of course, just add '-d "your delimiter regexp"'.
+This delimiter is the equivalent of RS (Record Seperator in awk); it is not a FS (Field separator in awk).

 *   What are other options (disp, ga2p, p2ga) ?